 Contact a Brooks personal injury attorney for a free consultation

-The legal team at the Law Offices of Shane Smith is dedicated to helping people injured in drunk driving accidents recover for their losses.
+The legal team at Shane Smith Law is dedicated to helping people injured in drunk driving accidents recover for their losses.
 To schedule a free consultation with one of our attorneys, call our office today at (770) 487-8999.